ntwb/bbPress/README.md

 ### Watch task

-* `grunt watch` or `grunt watch:all` Watches for file changes in the `/src` directory and automatically copy the updated file to the `/build` directory with any minification or RTL tasks included if nessecsary
+* `grunt watch` or `grunt watch:all` Watches for file changes in the `/src` directory and automatically copy the updated file to the `/build` directory with any minification or RTL tasks included if necessary

 ## Patch All the Things!
 Creating and Submitting Patches